Fast‑forward to the future, how should City facilities support the way you live, work, and connect in Yellowknife?

 What have we done so far?

-As part of the early work on this study, the City has already:
+As part of the Facilities Strategic Use Study, the City has:

 Project Timeline